sg-crest A Singapore Government Agency Website

 If parties reach an agreement

-If parties reach an agreement on the divorce and the ancillary matters before they file their divorce papers, they can file a divorce application on a simplified track.
+• If you have filed before 15 October 2024, parties must reach an agreement on both the divorce and the ancillary matters to file on the simplified track.

 If parties do not reach an agreement

-If parties cannot reach an agreement on the divorce and the ancillary matters before they file their divorce papers, they will have to file a divorce application on a normal track.
+If parties cannot reach an agreement on the divorce before the matrimonial application for divorce is filed, they will have to file a matrimonial application for divorce on a normal track.

 Applying for a divorce should be the last option after all other means of resolving any marital issues have not been effective.